Why did you start the blog?

 How can I ask you a question?

-Email (firstname.lastname@example.org) is the best way to contact me although I do frequent facebook and twitter from time-to-time.
+Email (firstname.lastname@example.org) is the best way to contact me although I do occasionally use Facebook and twitter.

 If you are exactly like me I can definitely say precisely what you should buy.

 I am very happy to make recommendations and I do in the posts listed below.
 One thing you should bear in mind when reading any review is that the reviewer will be subconsciously looking at the product from their own perspective.
 Sometimes a reviewer will list all the features of one product and compare them to the list from another product – one has 8 features the other has 12 but which is the best?
 If you see it in those terms you realise how ridiculous recommendations can sometimes be.
 More definitely does not mean better.

 And you also have to factor in that not all companies will actually release features that work.

 I try to be empathetic and put myself in the shoes of you and other sporty people and what they use and how they use it.
 However, empathy is a gift that humans generally lack.